The Retelling of a Fairy Tale (Dorlana Style)

 “I really enjoyed this tale but can see no relation to Thumbelina at all.”

 These are actually the stories I’m most proud of.
-I love when the inspiration get absorbed into the rewrites Sure, you can see the fairy tale in some of my stories more than others, but my goal is to write an original story.
+I love when the inspiration get absorbed into the rewrites.
+Sure, you can see the fairy tale in some of my stories more than others, but my goal is to write an original paranormal short story.
+Then, when I go to write a novel using my short story as a starting point, I have an unique plot-line.

 And most of all, it can be a really fun challenge.